JaBarosin/NodeApp/README.md

       Select "Add Credentials"

       Kind: SSH Username with private key

       Scope: Global

-      ID: <identifier for creds> i.e. cbc-k8shost, microk8s-dev, another label of your liking
+      ID: identifier for creds - i.e. cbc-k8shost, microk8s-dev, another label of your liking

       Description: CBC container K8s host

-      Username: <ssh username>
+      Username: ssh username

       Private Key: <if already created then copy into Jenkins UI.
 If no keys in '~/.ssh/' then create a new SSH key. https://phoenixnap.com/kb/generate-setup-ssh-key-ubuntu

   - Slack

-    What it's used for: This is used to send build notification to a slack channel as well as upload a summmary of the cbctl scan/validate results to the slack channel.
+    What it's used for:

+    This is used to send build notification to a slack channel as well as upload a summmary of the cbctl scan/validate results to the slack channel.

     How to configure:

     - Navigate to Jenkins Dashboard > Manage Jenkins > Configure System
     - Scroll to "Slack" section (likely at the bottom)

-    Workspace: <name of slack workspace to send messages>
+    Workspace: (name of slack workspace to send messages)

-    Credentials: <select ID of slack creds> This credential is to the bot OAuth Access Token.
+    Credentials: (select ID of slack creds) This credential is to the bot OAuth Access Token.
 If you do not have access to an existing workspace/bot -  https://github.com/jenkinsci/slack-plugin#bot-user-mode

   4. Setup Jenkins Pipeline jobs

     Job 1 - Docker-Build-pipeline

     Job 2 - Microk8s-Deploy

     Job 1 setup: